 6. Emirates Air Line

-A sensational cable car journey takes the visitor over the River Thames on the Greenwich Peninsula, from the 02 arena on the southern bank across to the Royal Docks, close to the ExCeL exhibition centre, on the north side of the river.
+A sensational cable car journey takes the visitor over the River Thames on the Greenwich Peninsula, from the O2 Arena on the southern bank across to the Royal Docks, close to the ExCeL exhibition centre, on the north side of the river.
 The journey takes up to 10 minutes, rises to almost 100 metres, and produces superb views of the London skyline.

-View of Emirates Air Line cabin with O2 in background.
+View of Emirates Air Line cabin with O2 in the background.
 Photo Credit: © Emirates Air Line.

-Fans had many functions besides keeping wealthy figures cool.
-These hand-held, often highly decorated, devices were also works of art in their own right and were use to denote status, fashion and ceremony.
+Fans have many functions besides keeping wealthy figures cool.
+These hand-held, often highly decorated, devices were also works of art in their own right and were used to denote status, fashion, and ceremony.
 This world-renowned collection of fans has examples dating from the 12th century to the present day.
-It is located in two delightful Georgian town houses and also houses the Orangery café, which is a charming place to enjoy English afternoon tea,while visiting Greenwich.
+It is located in two delightful Georgian townhouses and also houses the Orangery café, which is a charming place to enjoy English afternoon tea while visiting Greenwich.

 8. Royal Naval College

 UNESCO has recognised the richness of Greenwich’s architectural history by designating it as a World Heritage site.
 The jewel in this crown is the former Royal Naval College, designed by Sir Christopher Wren, architect of St Paul’s Cathedral, and completed in 1759.
 It is a superb collection of stately buildings and stands on the very banks of the River Thames on the site of a former Royal Palace and the birthplace of Henry VIII.
 The Painted Hall is regarded as one of the great glories of English architecture, and its ceiling has been compared to that of the Sistine Chapel in Rome.